jreusser/aural-player/README.md

 - Cleaner source code and use of newer APIs
 - Possibly an app version for iPadOS
 - Possibly online streaming
-- Possibly a file browser with advanced search capabilities
+- Advanced search capabilities (including file system search).
 - Better support for multi-screen setups (window layouts)
 - Plug-in architecture for visualizations (enabling developers to use / share custom visualizations) ? ...
 TBD